quitters/transcriptionTool/README.md

 # Transcriber Project

 ## Overview
-This project is a YouTube transcript extraction tool that allows users to extract transcripts from videos on YouTube channels.
+This project is a YouTube transcript extraction tool that allows users to extract transcripts from videos on specified YouTube channels.
 It provides a GUI for easy interaction and supports various sorting options.

 ## Features
 - Extract transcripts from specified YouTube channels.